QuantiusBenignus/voluble/README.md

 (Linux only, will likely not work with encrypted database).

 ### Piper
-Unlike the default installation of the afforementioned Orca (and speech-dispatcher in the background), Voluble uses a modern neural text-to-speech (TTS) engine called [Piper](https://github.com/rhasspy/piper).
+Unlike the default installation of the aforementioned Orca (and speech-dispatcher in the background), Voluble uses a modern neural text-to-speech (TTS) engine called [Piper](https://github.com/rhasspy/piper).
 Among the multiple (and growing) choices of human-sounding neural TTS options, Piper is fast and lightweight for its decent quality (a quantum leap from the default espeak-ng in speech dispatcher).
 We can set up Voluble with Piper in two ways (not mutually exclusive):
 - For a [quick start](#quick-start), we can set up Voluble to use Piper directly, completely ignoring the infrastructure provided by speech dispatcher.
 - If instead, we do not want to go rogue and prefer to play nice with the system logic, it is actually possible to use [speech dispatcher](#speech-dispatcher-integration) to call Piper as a backend synthesizer to speak out-loud the notifications but we need to register Piper as a valid backend module first.
 The advantage with Piper set as the default speech synthesizer in speech dispatcher is that accessibility tools like Orca will then also sound nice.
 Just pressing `Super + Alt +S` will start Orca with Piper and we will hear clear human-like voice as we navigate the GNOME GUI.